 When you’re ready to show off all the lovely shots you’ve created using these techniques, don’t forget to incorporate them into your online portrait photography portfolio.

 When potential clients see all the fun portrait photography ideas you have, it will help you get more portrait work.
-So don’t forget to include a pricing page on your website, as that encourages clients to take the next step rather than skiping onto the next portrait photographer.
+So don’t forget to include a pricing page on your website, as that encourages clients to take the next step rather than skipping onto the next portrait photographer.

 Now that you’re armed with all these creative portrait ideas for shooting cool self-portraits, it’s time to get shooting—after all, your model’s all ready to go!